Ljon4ik4/sphinx-proof/README.md

 - the documentation has not been systematically adapted
 - css styling might differ a little from the previous one and could also be improved
 - only existing tests were adapted, no new tests were created
+- Maybe there is a way to add no-number to all envs of a certain kind directly in sphinx, that would make the corresponding option (`nonumber_type_list`) useless and then it should be removed.

 **A proof extension for Sphinx**.